karthikpatel-code/Airlines-AI-Assistant/README.md

 4. **Response Construction**:
     * **SQL Pipeline Responses**: These are precise, data-driven answers like "American Airlines has 120 flights listed."
     * **RAG Pipeline Responses**: These are generated insights, summaries, and comparisons based on the embeddings.

+## Test Cases Verified

+1. Which airline has the most flights listed ?
+2. Which airline has the least flights listed ?
+3. What is the flight count of Delta Airlines ?
+4. Month with the highest number of bookings ?
+5. Patterns in booking cancellations, focusing on specific days or airlines with high cancellation rates
+6. Analyze seat occupancy to find the most and least popular flights.

 ## Sample Outputs :